 “You’re fucking stupid.
 I’d give up ten years of my life to have a girl like Lisbeth.”

 “Yeah, don’t you mean Jules?”
 Kevin smirked and took a swig of beer.

 “Come on, man.
 You’ve been crazy about her since I’ve known you.
 How come you haven’t ever told her?”

 Simon reached into Kevin’s cooler and took out a beer for himself; cracked it open.
 “I sort of did.
 But she only thinks of me as a friend.
-And she’s got this guy at school.”
-He guzzled half the can, hoping to get drunk, too.
+And Allie told me she’s got a boyfriend at school.”
+He guzzled half the can, wouldn't mind getting drunk.